History of the Minnesota Vikings: 1967–1978: The Purple People Eaters era

 The Vikings finished 11–2–1 in 1976, winning their division once again and beating Washington at home, 35–20.
 They then won the NFC Championship in the last playoff game at Metropolitan Stadium over the Los Angeles Rams, 24–13, to advance to their third Super Bowl in four years.
 However, a championship continued to elude them when they lost to Oakland 32–14 at the Rose Bowl in Pasadena, California on January 9, 1977.
 Co-owner Ole Haugsrud died on March 13, 1976, and his widow, Margaret, took his place on the team's board of directors.
 In 1977, team attorney Sheldon Kaplan replaced Ridder on the board.
 Co-owner H. P. Skoglund died on November 5, 1977.
 In 1978, John Skoglund replaced his father on the team's board of directors, and general manager Mike Lynn replaced Margaret Haugsrud on the board.

 In 1977, Minnesota again won the Central with a 9–5 record, but the team was showing signs of age.
 Fran Tarkenton had torn his ACL in the previous season's playoff game with the Redskins and lost the ability to perform his trademark scrambling.
 After years of beating the Rams in frozen Metropolitan Stadium, they finally had to go to Los Angeles for the divisional round due to receiving the #3 playoff seed and being denied home advantage.
 Instead of bright sunshine, there were heavy rains that turned the Los Angeles Memorial Coliseum into a mud bath, and the Vikings prevailed 14–7 on Monday December 26.
 On January 1, 1978, the Vikings played the Dallas Cowboys in their fourth NFC Championship Game in five years at Texas Stadium.
 Minnesota lost to the eventual Super Bowl champions, 23–6.

 By 1978, age was taking its toll on the Vikings, but they still took advantage of a weak division to make the playoffs with an 8–7–1 record.
 The team had all but run out of gas as the Rams finally defeated them 34–10 in Los Angeles.
 Fran Tarkenton retired at the end of the season just short of his 39th birthday.
-With Tommy Kramer taking over as quarterback, the Vikings fell to a 7–9 record in 1979.
-After that season ended, defensive end Jim Marshall, the last link to the inaugural 1961 team, retired.